ZachHofmeister/CS449-Project3-PolyglotPersistence/README.md

 Next, install the required dependecies like this:
 > pip install -r requirements.txt

-Next, install haproxy like this:
-> sudo apt install haproxy

-Next, install foreman like this:
+Next, install the following packages with this command:
-> sudo apt install ruby-foreman
+> sudo apt install haproxy ruby-foreman redis python3-hiredis awscli python3-boto3

-Next, generate the databases by running the **regenUsers.sh** and **regenPosts.sh** scripts inside the **/databases** directory.

 Next, copy the configuration settings found in **example-haproxy.cgf** and paste them at the bottom of the config file for haproxy.
 The config file will be located in the /etc/haproxy directory, and you must open it with root privilege to edit it.
 For example: